Trump's campaign promises - has he delivered on them?

 After: As president, he told an audience in Miami that he was "cancelling the Obama administration's one-sided deal."
 But in reality, he has only rolled back certain parts, placing restrictions on travel and business.

 Before: One of Mr Trump's trademark rally pledges was to repeal and replace Obamacare - his predecessor's attempt to extend healthcare to the estimated 15% of the country who are not covered.

 It is widely hated by Republicans, who say the law imposes too many costs on business, with many describing it as a "job killer" and decrying the reforms - officially the Affordable Care Act - as an unwarranted intrusion into the affairs of private businesses and individuals.

-But Mr Trump has been able to dismantle parts of the law - the fine for people who did not get health insurance has been eliminated as part of the tax plan.
-Some fear that may have a spiralling effect on premiums as healthy people choose not to get insured.
+After: While Republicans have been unable to pass a repeal or reform bill, the Trump administration has managed to dismantle parts of the law - enrolment periods have been shortened, some subsidies have been axed, and the fine for people who did not purchase health insurance has been eliminated as part of the tax plan.

 Moving Israel embassy